l7mp/l7mp.io/_docs/l7mp_overview.md

 ## Features

+### Traffic Management

-* *Traffic Management:* The traffic management features of l7mp allow fine-grained control over the way traffic flows through the cluster and chained through multiple microservices, load-balancing and session stickiness, ACLs, and resilience features like timeouts and retries.
+The traffic management features of l7mp allow fine-grained control over the way traffic flows through the cluster and chained through multiple microservices, load-balancing and session stickiness, ACLs, and resilience features like timeouts and retries.
 All this in a protocol-agnostic manner: you can route, say, a UDP stream through a series of upstream services exposed on, say, TCP, through UDP or Unix Domain Sockets or WebSocket, and things should just work out fine.

 | Feature                                         | Status       |
 | :---------------------------------------------- | :-----:      |